Updated April 26, 2021

 304 E. Park Avenue

-Olympic Medical Center is providing additional staffing to support the Jamestown Family Health vaccination clinic in Sequim, beginning on February 2.
+Olympic Medical Center has provided additional staffing to support the Jamestown Family Health vaccination clinic in Sequim.

 Residents and staff of nursing homes, assisted living facilities, and other senior congregate living settings, are currently eligible to receive the vaccine.
 Patients of OMP / OMC who live in one of these settings should direct their inquiries to customer contacts at these residences.